Welcome to the WSCC New Student Orientation

 Since you were unable to attend an on-campus orientation, you will be completing your orientation online.
 Orientation at Washington State is mandatory because we feel that it is important for all new students to have a clear understanding about college-level expectations and how to be a successful college student.

-There are three segments in this orientation.
-Please make sure that you complete each segment as you will have to complete an orientation assessment to measure your understanding of the material.
+There are two segments in this orientation.
+Please make sure that you carefully read the orientation guide document as you will have to complete an orientation assessment to measure your understanding of the material.
 As a degree-seeking student, you must complete the orientation in order to receive your college id and be able to purchase your books in the bookstore.

 How to be Successful in College